Don’t Let the Winter Weather Deter You from Walking Your Dog!

 To protect your dog’s paws from the snow, ice, and salt, put specially made booties for dogs on him.
 They will love you for it.
 If your dog won’t wear booties, be sure to wipe off his paws when you get home to remove ice or salt.

-One senior dog I walk doesn’t tolerate wearing coat or booties, and he will start shivering in very cold weather.
+One senior short-haired dog I walk doesn’t tolerate wearing coat or booties, and he will start shivering in very cold weather.

 Walking your dog in winter means you won’t be able to walk as far as you do in warmer weather.
 It is important, though, to get out and get the blood moving for a few minutes.
-Like us, dogs tend to become stir-crazy and need a chance to burn some pent-up energy.
+Like us, dogs tend to become stir-crazy and need a chance to burn some pent-up energy outdoors.

 If your dog won’t wear booties, gently wipe his paws upon coming home, especially if he has walked in snow and ice.
 That can hurt, and so can any salt used to melt the ice if it gets stuck in his paws.